ni/semi-test-library-dotnet/Examples/source/Sequence/SMUMergePinGroup/README.md

       - In the Main step group, the example demonstrates:
          - Merging & unmerging at code level for the `Vcc4ch` pin group.
          - Merging & unmerging at code level for the `Vcc2ch` pin group.
-         - Merging at the sequence level for the `Vcc4ch` pin group..
+         - Merging at the sequence level for the `Vcc4ch` pin group.
          - Performing a Force Voltage and Measure Current (FVMI) operation on the merged `Vcc4ch` pin group.
-         - Unmerging at the sequence level for the `Vcc4ch` pin group..
+         - Unmerging at the sequence level for the `Vcc4ch` pin group.
          - Performing a Force Voltage and Measure Current (FVMI) operation on the merged `Vref8ch` pin group.
    2. On the `Sequences` pane, select the `ProcessSetup` sequence.
 TestStand calls this sequence once before starting testing.
       - Steps in the Setup step group initialize instruments and store the instrument sessions in the SemiconductorModuleContext.